 Yes, to an extent, some waxes attract more dust than others.

 Again, the application can make a difference.
 If you’re using a wax that buffs off really easily with minimal effort, then the static build up won’t be as significant.
-So it won’t attract as much wax.
+So it won’t attract as much dust.

 But if you’re using a wax that cures really hard and quickly, and is a bit of a nightmare to remove, then you’ll get more build up of static, and hence attract more dust.